 - BUSES & TRAMS

 Sheffield has a comprehensive network of buses along with three tram lines meaning all the beer week venues are quite easy to get to.
 Most services run regularly up until around 11pm.
 A number of different operators provide services – First, Stagecoach, TM Travel, Sheffield Community Transport and Hulleys of Baslow.
-However one Citywide ticket works on all services, costing around £4.80 (bus and tram) for an all day pass or around £16 for a weekly ticket.
-You can buy these from bus drivers and tram conductors, alternatively from the self service machines in the bus interchanges.
+However one Citywide ticket works on all services, costing £5 (bus and tram) for an all day pass or £17.80 for a weekly ticket.
+You can buy these from bus drivers and tram conductors (cash only), alternatively from the self service machines in the bus interchanges.
+Day tickets are also available from First and Stagecoach’s phone app.

 General public transport information can be found at www.travelsouthyorkshire.com